chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) TOFIX? - By default, user authorization is cAsE sEnSiTiVe (however user creation is not)
-#) TOFIX? - Same as above, but with /user/chiPPeRdrew/ link
-#) TOFIX? - New posts will display on last page opened, not current page (controlled by session request in views)
 #) Refactor!!!!!
 Uncluster the post app by making new app, likely with user models/forms/views?
-#) Test the editing feature for posts
 #) Create change/reset password with django-registration
 #) Begin drawing/creating voting system
+#) 20 posts/page?
-#) Allow for comments on post_page
+#) Allow for comments on POST pages (using django-comments)
+#) Implement "search" feature
+#) Add dropdown to sort posts by various categories (need voting system)
 #) Set up email with SMTP server
+#) TOFIX? - By default, user authorization is cAsE sEnSiTiVe (however user creation is not)
+#) TOFIX? - Same as above, but with /user/chiPPeRdrew/ link
+#) TOFIX? - New posts will display on last page opened, not current page (controlled by session request in views)
 #) DONE - Change database?
 #) DONE - Create main template from which other templates inherit
 #) DONE - Use django-registration to create new users and verify login